evelyn-keefner/portfolio/README.md

 - Discord Username: hybyrn
 - Github Username: evelyn-keefner

-This is a portfolio of all projects done during my time in CS110 at Binghamton University.
+This is a portfolio of all projects done during my time in CS110 at Binghamton University